 Strasbourg: an open city, an inspired city

 Strasbourg Grande-Ile, listed as a World Heritage Site since 1988, was the first urban centre in France to be classified by UNESCO.
 Despite the occurrence of various wars, Strasbourg has managed to preserve its exceptionally varied heritage, which shows us the city’s evolution from Roman times through to the present day.
 The cathedral, “a gigantic and delicate marvel” in the words of Victor Hugo, can be seen from miles around.
-With its spire reaching a height of 142 metres, it remained the highest building in Christendom until the 19th century!
+With its spire reaching a height of 142 metres, it was the highest building in Christendom until the 19th century!
 The Petite France, a picture-postcard quarter once home to tanners, fishermen and millers, is a haven of peace at the heart of the city.
 The German imperial quarter, dating from the end of the 19th century, and the more recent quarter of the European institutions.
 In addition, Strasbourg has become renowned for its cuisine across France and even Europe; in “winstubs” − small wine bars typical of Strasbourg − home-cooked traditional dishes can be enjoyed, as well as the traditional wines of Alsace.
 With its large pedestrian centre, gentle waterways, characterful quarters, countless parks and green spaces, and luxury boutiques, Strasbourg has established itself as both a warm, welcoming city full of authenticity, and a modern, cosmopolitan metropolis!

 Avant-garde art, Constructivism, “figuration libre”… This art fair is an opportunity for all the attending galleries to exhibit and sell their pieces to an international audience including collectors.